ManevogerKrCode/MinecraftMappingToSrc/README.md

 Follow the path that is in the right of client-extra.jar file, im on linux so thats why its different than Windows.

-Sorry for glitches in the videos, i will fix it asap.
+Dont mind the screen glitches on videos, i was fixed it after the video.